vihdzp/pointillism/readme.md

 ## Examples

 If you want to see pointillism in action and what it's capable of, run the examples in the `examples` folder.
-There's also many examples scattered throughout the source code, showing off different features.
+There's also many simple examples scattered throughout the source code, showing off different features.

+For a starting example, see the [`create`] docs.

 **Note:** Some examples may be loud, dissonant, and/or jarring.
 Hearing discretion is advised.